Burrata Caprese is taking my favorite caprese recipe to the next level.

 - 1 tablespoon balsamic vinegar

-- Slice the tomatoes into wedges and place in your bowl.
+- Slice the tomatoes in halves and place in a shallow bowl.

-- Nuzzle the burrata into the center of the bowl.
+- Nuzzle the burrata into the center of the bowl and scatter the chunks of avocado around the tomatoes.

 - Serving Size: 1/4 the salad